Mathieu Olivier: Professional

 Upon concluding his major junior career, Olivier attended the Nashville Predators Development Camp and Prospects Showcase ahead of the 2018–19 season.
 In his first professional season, Olivier tallied four goals and 12 points through 54 games while also leading the AHL with 9 fights.
 As such, he was re-signed by the Predators to a two-year, entry-level contract for the 2019–20 and 2020–21 seasons.

 Reassigned to continue his tenure with the Admirals to start the 2019–20 season, Olivier had 7 points in 17 games before earning his first recall to the Predators on November 18, 2019.
 He made his NHL debut, appearing on the fourth-line with the Predators in a 2–1 defeat to the Winnipeg Jets on November 19, 2019.

 Following his fourth season within the Predators organization, Olivier was traded to the Columbus Blue Jackets in exchange for a fourth-round pick in 2022 on July 1, 2022.

+On March 5, 2025, Olivier signed a six year, $18 million contract extension with the Blue Jackets.

+International play

+Olivier was selected as an alternate captain for Team USA in the 2026 IIHF World Championship.